fridaetc/README/README.md

 2. `ComponentPresentation`
    - data = data from call
-   - all of Data Containers props
+   - all of ComponentContainer props